sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 1. As an archaeologist, I want to transfer my existing Dead Man's Switch rights & responsibilies, so that I can turn off my hardware for good.
 1. As an archaeologist, I want to submit my Dead Man's Switch instances' private key when that Dead Man's Switch is triggered, so that I can receive the bounty payout and increase my reputation.

-#### As an Arweave Archaeologist

-1. As an Arweave Archaeologist, I want to help other system participants save data to Arweave, so that I can make extra money.

 #### As a Recipient

 1. As a recipient, I want to easily know what my Ethereum "public key" is and share it with an embalmer, so that I can be sure that I'll be able to access data on Dead Man's Switches that I'm the recipient of.